bryosabian/sabian_flutter_native_common/sabian_native_common_interface/README.md

-#### The SabianNativeCommonPlugInInterface
+#### sabian_native_common_interface

-The plug in interface that can be used to integrate other plug in platforms apart from Android and IOS
+The plugin platform interface of the sabian_native_common plugin that can be used to integrate other plugin platforms apart from Android and IOS